 - Writing Poetry

 - Making Potpourri

 - Decorating rocks.
 (See the last photo on the right.)

 Creating your own gifts is great therapy and satisfying.
-Children love to get involved as well and spending this time with your child leaves a lasting memory full of fun..
+Children love to get involved and spending this time with your child leaves a lasting memory full of fun.
 I like to start making Christmas gifts as early as August to avoid the feeling of being rushed at the last minute.
-By starting early I can really enjoy the process.
+By starting early I can really enjoy the season without stress.

-As I said earlier, the purpose of this list is to get you thinking; to connect you to your own interests, activities, hobbies and talents.
-The next step will show you how to turn your hobby or talent into a gift.
+As I said earlier, the purpose of this list is to get you thinking; to connect you to your own interests, activities, hobbies, and talents.
+The next step will teach you how to turn your hobby or talent into a lovely, unique, gift.

 The sound of your voice is unique.
 It is endearing and vibrant to those who love and admire you.
 A recording of your voice is personal, heart-warming and can be saved and passed down to generations.

 What I wouldn't give to hear my grandparents voices.
 Today my most priceless possession is a cassette tape that holds the voice of my son Todd.
 Never imagining that cancer would one day claim his life, I was wise enough to hold on to this recording.

 You are giving a treasure without measure when you give the gift of your voice.
 Consider the following options: